Whither our UK NHS ?

 c) Our GP practices are overloaded and inadequately resourced, both financially and in terms of available medically-qualified staff.
 The resulting lack of available GP appointments is forcing patients, who could otherwise be treated locally, to turn to A&E departments; these in turn have become chronically overwhelmed and thus themselves forced to ration care by availability.
 NHS dentistry is also in steep decline, due largely to unfavourable contract terms, driving more people to the private sector....or even to DIY 'treatment' measures in extremis.

-Population control: Our UK population has expanded continuously since the NHS was founded in the late 1940s, and continues to grow, due at least in part to the continued high levels of net immigration and reduced death rates.
+Population control: Our UK population has expanded continuously since the NHS was founded in the late 1940s, and continues to grow, due largely to the continued high levels of net immigration and reduced death rates.
 Since Brexit, immigration has increased rather than declined (we were, of course, promised it would decline substantially by the Brexiteers; at the time, a little thought regarding demographics would have made it obvious that Brexit would simply transfer the source of immigrants from eastern Europe to other less wealthy countries, rather than remove it as they suggested).

 The bulk of UK immigrants are now indeed economic migrants from the third world, rather than from EU, and are increasingly entering UK via illegal means (as the burgeoning daily totals of channel ‘hoppers’ arriving on our southern beaches from France in small boats will confirm).
 Although the France is deemed a 'safe' country, and the French authorities are making some efforts to stem the tide, the favourable economic model and lax policing against the people-smugglers on both sides of the channel has ensured the crossings continue.
 In particular, Macron's steadfast refusal to agree a rapid return arrangement for illegals is hampering progress towards a viable solution.
 The Home Office 'threat' to deport some migrants to Rwanda was always going to be an ineffective deterrent, given the vanishingly small chance of an illegal migrant ending up there (see previous blog on immigration for more details) and is now, quite rightly, history.